Madman10K/madman10k.github.io/README.md

 # Hello everyone 👋🏻
-I am Stanislav, also known as Madman10K.
+I am Stanislav Vasilev, also known as Madman10K.
 I am a 19 years old Bulgarian software developer born from Sofia.
 I program primarily in C & C++.

 ## About
 I started my software development journey when I was 12 years old in 2018.
-Over the years I have focused on working in the following roles with the skills I have gained as subpoints:
+Over the years I have focused on working in the roles listed belowed, with the skills I have gained for each role as subpoints:

 1. Game developer 2018 - 2020: mainly developing games with Unreal Engine 4
    - Game development with Unreal Engine 4